kcmerrill/snitchin-go/README.md

 Create as many or as few channels as you want, each with their own logging levels.
 The best way to demonstrate it is via code.

 ```
   package main

   import (
       log "github.com/kcmerrill/snitchin-go"
-        "os"
   )

   func main() {
-        /* Create a new logger */
+      /* Log to a file */
-        s := log.New("SAMPLEAPP")

-        /* Define some channels, and their log levels */
-        s.AddChannel("CRIT-CHANNEL", log.CRITICAL, os.Stdout)
-        s.AddChannel("DEFAULT", log.DEBUG, os.Stderr)
-        s.AddChannel("TOFILE", log.WARNING, log.File("/tmp/log.txt"))
-        s.AddChannel("TOSLACK", log.INFO, log.Slack("https://hooks.slack.com/services/yourwebhookurlhere"))

-        /* Need to call out to a specific channel?
-Even if it doesn't exist?
-We'll create one with stdio for you */
-        s.Channel("DOESNOTEXIST").Log(log.INFO, "this channel does not exist")
+      log.CreateChannel("TOAFILE", 100, log.File("/tmp/logger.txt"), "basic")

-        /* Show some basic logs, goes to every channel */
+      /* Log to slack */
-        s.Log(log.CRITICAL, "this is a message to all channels")
-        s.Log(log.DEBUG, "This should only be one log line")
+      log.CreateChannel("SLACK", 700, log.Slack("https://hooks.slack.com/services/customslackwebhookurl"), "%%MSG%%")

+      log.DEBUG("HELLO DEBUG!!")
+      log.INFO("hello worldzzzzz")
+      log.NOTICE("THIS IS A NOTICE")
+      log.WARNING("THIS IS A WARNING")
+      log.ERROR("an error would go here")
+      log.CRITICAL("this would be a critical, or would it be?")
+      log.EMERGENCY("An emergency?
+Yes ... yes it is ..")
+      log.ALERT("this is an alert!")

-        /* Log to a specific channel onyl */
+      /* If you only want to log to a specific channel, Also, notice the dynamic channel name */
+      log.Channel("SECURITY").Log("ALERT", "My message would go here")

+      /* Notice the custom log level */
-        s.Channel("CRIT-CHANNEL").Log(log.CRITICAL, "My critical message here")
+      log.Channel("SECURITY").Log("CUSTOMLOGLEVEL", "My message would go here")
   }

 ```